 The study also revealed that the 5G value chain (OEMs, operators, content creators, app developers and consumers) could alone generate up to $3.5 trillion in overall aggregate revenue by 2035 and support up to 22 million jobs, or more than one job for every person in Beijing, China.
-Of course, there are many emerging and new applications that are yet to be completely defined or even known today.
+Of course, many emerging and new applications are yet to be completely defined or even known today.
 That is why only time will tell what the full “5G effect” is going to be.

 Q: What services and use cases do you see for 5G?

 A: In general, 5G use cases can be broadly categorised into three main types of connected services:

 - Enhanced Mobile Broadband: 5G will not only make our smartphones better, but it will also usher in new immersive experiences, such as VR and AR, with faster, more uniform data rates, lower latency, and cost-per-bit.

 - Mission-Critical communications: 5G will enable new services that can transform industries with ultra-reliable/available, low latency links—such as remote control of critical infrastructure, vehicles, and medical procedures.

 - Massive Internet of Things: 5G will seamlessly connect a massive number of embedded sensors in virtually everything through the ability to scale down in data rates, power and mobility to provide extremely lean/low-cost solutions.